Best Float Tank Near San Francisco

 What to Expect During Your First Float

 Walking into a float tank for the first time can feel like stepping into unfamiliar territory, but understanding what happens during your session will help you feel more prepared and relaxed.
 You'll enter a private room containing a large tank filled with about 10 inches of water saturated with Epsom salt.
-This high salt concentration allows your body to float effortlessly, much like floating in the Dead Sea.
-Once you're inside the tank, the door closes and the lights dim, creating a sensory-deprived environment free from external distractions.
+This high salt concentration, often involving hundreds of pounds of magnesium sulfate, allows your body to float effortlessly, much like floating in the Dead Sea.
+Because the water is carefully heated to skin temperature, you will eventually lose the sensation of where your body ends and the water begins.

 Physical and Mental Health Benefits